Christian attitudes towards Freemasonry: The Church of Jesus Christ of Latter-day Saints

 Many Freemasons who were not members of the LDS Church harbored strong anti-Mormon sentiments that started in Nauvoo.
 Soon after Smith and his followers were initiated, the Grand Lodge of Illinois was compelled to revoke the charters of several predominantly Latter-day Saint lodges due to anti-Mormon sentiment and rumors of irregularities.
-In 1872, the Grand Lodge of Utah was formed and immediately implemented an anti-Mormon policy prohibiting members of the church from become Masons or from associating with Utah lodges from out-of-state.
-The church also began discouraging its members from joining any "oath-bound" fraternities or "secret societies" without naming Freemasonry specifically, eventually codifying it in the Church Handbook of Instructions.

-In 1984, the Grand Lodge of Utah and church leadership, under church president Spencer W. Kimball, mutually agreed to drop their antagonistic positions.
-The Grand Lodge of Utah rescinded its ban on members of the church, and the church removed language from the Church Handbook of Instructions that discouraged members from joining oath-bound fraternities.
+In 1872, the Grand Lodge of Utah was formed and in 1925 implemented a policy prohibiting members of the church from become Masons or from associating with Utah lodges from out-of-state.
+The church also began discouraged its members from joining any "oath-bound" fraternities or "secret societies" without naming Freemasonry specifically, eventually codifying it in the Church Handbook of Instructions.
+In 1984, The Grand Lodge of Utah rescinded its ban on members of the church, after the proposal failed in 1983.
+Subsequently, the church removed language from the Church Handbook of Instructions that discouraged members from joining oath-bound fraternities.
 The Encyclopedia of Mormonism, a quasi-official 1992 publication, clarified the church's position by stating that "the philosophy and major tenets of Freemasonry are not fundamentally incompatible with the teaching, theology, and doctrines of the Latter-day Saints."

 Unlike many American Christian churches in the 21st century, the LDS Church does not currently have an anti-Masonic position.
-Although some lingering suspicion continues on both sides, there is no formal barrier preventing a male from being both a member of the church and a Mason, and many have elected to do so.
-In 2008, Glen Cook, a practicing Latter-day Saint, was made the Grand Master of the Grand Lodge of Utah.
-Another prominent Latter-day Saint Freemason is Mark E. Koltko-Rivera, who has authored a popular and accessible introduction to Freemasonry entitled "Freemasonry: An Introduction."
+There is no formal barrier preventing a male from being both a member of the church and a Mason, and many have elected to do so.
+In 2008, Glen Cook, a practicing Latter-day Saint, became the Grand Master of the Grand Lodge of Utah, and subsequently held national and international Masonic offices.
+Mark E. Koltko-Rivera, another Latter-day Saint Freemason, authored an introduction to Freemasonry entitled Freemasonry: An Introduction.

+Philippine Independent Church

+The Philippine Independent Church, officially the Iglesia Filipina Independiente (IFI), do not prohibit Freemasonry and allows its clergy and members to join Masonic organizations.
+Its earliest members and supporters, who are widely recognized national heroes of the country, were notable Freemasons.
+Its first Supreme Bishop and co-founder Gregorio Aglipay was a high-ranking Mason in the Philippines.
+Aglipay joined Masonry in 1918, sixteen years after the proclamation of the independent catholic denomination.
+At present, the church recognizes Freemasons among its members.
+Some of its bishops and high-ranking church officials are active members of Masonic lodges.
+The church firmly stands that Freemasonry is not a religion, nor a substitute for religion, and is not in conflict with their doctrines and practices as Christians.
+The church also refutes that Freemasonry is connected to Satanism, contrary to popular belief.